K3V1991/APK-Bundle-Installer/README.md

 7. Windows: Click ```Change advanced power setting``` on your chosen Plan and expand ```USB Settings```.
 Under ```USB Settings``` Section, expand ```USB selective suspend setting``` and change it to ```Disabled``` for On Battery and Plugged In
 8. Try another PC
 </details>

-## Usage:
-1. Download latest Release
-2. Extract the Zip Archive
-3. Place the APKs in the APKs Folder
-3. Double click on APK Bundle Installer.bat
-4. Type: y and hit Enter to start Streamed Install
-5. You shoud see Success after Installation
 <br />

 ## Screenshots: